PhotoPay/photopay-android/README.md

 Returns document code.
 Document code contains two characters.
 For `MRTD` the first character shall be `A`, `C` or `I`.
 The second character shall be discretion of the issuing State or organization except that V shall not be used, and `C` shall not be used after `A` except in the crew member certificate.
 On machine-readable passports `(MRP)` first character shall be `P` to designate an `MRP`.
 One additional letter may be used, at the discretion of the issuing State or organization, to designate a particular `MRP`.
 If the second character position is not used for this purpose, it shall be filled by the filter character `<`.

 ##### `Date getDateOfExpiry()`
-Returns date of expiry if it is successfully converted to `Date` from MRZ date format: `YYMMDD` or null if date is unknown or can not be converted to `Date`.
+Returns date of expiry if it is successfully converted to [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html) from MRZ date format: `YYMMDD` or null if date is unknown or can not be converted to [Date](https://photopay.github.io/photopay-android/com/microblink/results/date/Date.html).

 ##### `String getRawDateOfExpiry()`
 Returns date of expiry as raw string from MRZ zone in format `YYMMDD`.